-BPPE - California Bureau for Private Postsecondary Education
+Bureau for Private Postsecondary Education - California Bureau for Private PostsecondaryEducation

-Sofia University is on the California Bureau for Private Postsecondary Education (BPPE) Listing of Accredited Institutions and Programs.
+Sofia University is on the California Bureau for Private Postsecondary Education's (BPPE) Listing of Accredited Institutions and Programs.
 Sofia University is a private institution that is approved to operate by the BPPE.
 Approval to operate means the institution has met the minimum standards set forth by the California Education Code and Title 5, Division 7.5 of the California Code of Regulations.
 Any questions a student may have regarding this Catalog that have not been satisfactorily answered by the University may be directed to:

 Bureau for Private Postsecondary Education

-2535 Capitol Oaks Drive, Suite 400 P.O.
-Box 980818

-Sacramento, CA 95833 West Sacramento, CA 95798
+The principal office of the Bureau is located at 1747 North Market Blvd., Suite 225, Sacramento, California, 95834; and the mailing address is P.O.
+Box 980818, West Sacramento, CA 95798-0818.

-Telephone: (916) 431-6959 or (888) 370-7589

-Fax: (916) 263-1897
+Telephone: (916) 431-6959 or (888) 370-7589 Fax: (916) 263-1897 www.bppe.ca.qov

-www.bppe.ca.gov